benfuller94/curio-dashboard/README.md

 An enhanced version of the original [CCSupply.xyz](https://github.com/shukudaidayo/CCSupply) dashboard with added features:

-- ✅ Wrapped token metrics for all 31 cards
+- Wrapped token metrics for all 31 cards
-- ✅ Weekly automatic updates
+- Weekly automatic updates
-- ✅ Live deployment on Railway
+- Enhanced UI with artwork and percentage bars
-- ✅ Enhanced UI with percentage bars
+- Live deployment on Railway

 ## Credits